All All News Products Insights AI DevOps and CI/CD Community

 Final Thought

-Agentic systems aren’t black boxes by default.
-They’re black boxes by neglect.
+Agentic systems are not black boxes by default.

-The future of QA isn’t just more automation.
+The future of QA is not defined by more automation.

-It’s smarter instrumentation and tooling built for systems that think.
+It is defined by smarter instrumentation built for systems that reason and decide.

 Coming Next: